 Tower of London

-The Tower of London is one of the most established and most all around protected structures on the planet.
+The Tower of London is one of the most established and most all-around protected structures on the planet.
 After some time, the Tower of London has been utilized to shield England from its adversaries and been used as a royal residence for the regal family.
 Going to the Tower of London is an unquestionable requirement for any first time London guest.
 For the individuals who have flown out to London a couple times, it allows you to catch anything you missed the first go-round.

 The Tower of London has been cared for by guards known as Beefeaters since its opening in 1078.
-The Beefeaters deal with the structures inside the Tower of London ensuring that the greater part of the structures are kept safe from gatecrashers.
+The Beefeaters deal with the structures inside the Tower of London ensuring that the greater part of the structures is kept safe from gatecrashers.
 In the beginning, their duty was to watch to guarantee that none of the detainees of the Tower of London would escape.
 Since their beginning, Beefeaters have been required to take a pledge to the Tower of London, the structures, and the government.
 In early years the Beefeaters would have performed their obligations in regular clothes, today the corrections officers have significantly more stately clothing.

 After some time the Tower of London began to be known for the colossal number of individuals that had been executed there.
 A couple of the more well-known executions include Anne Boleyn in 1530, which was Henry VIII second spouse.
 She was decapitated and burned because Henry associated her with infidelity.
 Sir Walter Raleigh, a traveler to the Americas who lost favor with Elizabeth I, put in twelve years in the tower to be discharged for just two short years before ending up back there again and being executed in 1618.
-The Tower of London has been the setting for an incredible number of historically significant and world changing events.
+The Tower of London has been the setting for an incredible number of historically significant and world-changing events.

 The Tower of London is additionally where the royal gems are kept.
 It is generally unknown as to what the value of all of the gold, silver, and gemstones are in this illustrious collection.
 Lords and rulers, all through the ages, have worn items from the collection.